BitForgeCraftedCode/ImagePerfect/README.md

 Maybe add

 1. Rename folders
+2. Rename images
-2. Re-scan a folder for newly images added -- useful so you can add images to a folder from they file system then re-scan
+3. Re-scan a folder for newly images added -- useful so you can add images to a folder from they file system then re-scan

 ## Other Features to add